 Can my year-end accounts be different from my management accounts?

 They should not be materially different.
-Year-end accounts include accruals, depreciation, and reclassifications that may not appear in monthly management accounts.
-Large gaps usually point to a bookkeeping issue.
+Year-end accounts include extra adjustments, such as accruals, depreciation, and reclassifications, that may not appear in monthly management accounts.
+But if the numbers are very different, that usually points to a problem in the monthly bookkeeping that needs to be checked.